-Writing NSW is delighted to announce the 2020 fellowships have been awarded to Kylie Boltin and Eleanor Kirk.
+Writing NSW is delighted to announce its 2022 Varuna Fellowships have been awarded to Lucy Nelson and Hajer Al-awsi.

 Awarded annually, the Writing NSW Varuna Fellowships are for members of Writing NSW who have a work that is ready for the next stage of development.
 Two fellowships were available this year, with one place reserved for a writer under the age of 30.
-Through this initiative, the winners Kylie and Eleanor will receive a week-long residency at Varuna, the National Writers’ House, and the runners up will receive a book pack from Hachette Australia.
+Through this initiative, the winners Lucy and Hajer will receive a week-long residency at Varuna, the National Writers’ House, and the runners up will receive a book pack from Hachette Australia.

 For more information on the Writing NSW Varuna Fellowships, including past winners, see here.

 More from Writing NSW

 Check out our full range of in-person writing courses in Sydney, our online writing courses and our feedback programs to see how we can help you on your writing journey.
 Find out about our grants and prizes, as well as writing groups across NSW, and sign up to our weekly newsletter for writing events, opportunities and giveaways.